jhugray/README-generator/README.md

   ## Installation

-  Download the code and install the necessary dependencies.
+  Download the files and install the dependencies.

   ## Usage

-  Run this in the command line, provide input to the questions presented to easily create a readme for your project.
+  This is a great tool to easily generate a custom readme for any project.

   ## License